amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-10-understanding-closures-and-context.md

 functions are defined within classes, or can take advantage of normal scope rules and the closure mechanism to maintain access to the variables they need.
-But the core idea of a function which _transforms_ other functions will come up time and again, not only in AS3 but in Javascript, Ruby, Python, and other languages.
+But the core idea of a function which _transforms_ other functions will come up time and again, not only in AS3 but in JavaScript, Ruby, Python, and other languages.

 ## The Potential of Closures